Melanie McFadyean: 2000s: Investigative journalism, lecturing, and activism

+Broadcasting

 Television

-McFadyean made two appearances on the British television review programme Did You See...?
+McFadyean made two guest appearances on the British television review programme Did You See...?
 (Season 9, Episodes 12 and 19), presented by Ludovic Kennedy and first aired by BBC2 on 17 January and 20 March 1988.
 In episode 12 of Did You See...?, she reviewed the British television film The Vision (1988) which starred Dirk Bogarde who uncovers sinister motives behind a new satellite TV channel.
 In episode 19, she looked at the job opportunities open to television presenters in commercials and corporate videos.

-McFadyean worked on The Lost Boy – part of the Cutting Edge series, about the disappearance of British toddler Ben Needham, which she repeatedly returned to in radio and print, broadcast by Channel 4 on 10 March 1997.
+McFadyean worked on The Lost Boy – part of the Cutting Edge series, about the disappearance of British Sheffield toddler Ben Needham, which she repeatedly returned to in radio and print, broadcast by Channel 4 on 10 March 1997.
 He was the 21-month-old child who vanished from the Greek island of Kos in 1991.
 Despite numerous claims of sightings, his whereabouts remain unknown.
 Her reporting on the case was widely commented upon and commended by other journalists.

 McFadyean co-wrote, with Nick Davies, The Boy Business (Season 1, Episode 98) of the Network First documentary about British paedophiles who prey on homeless and vulnerable children, broadcast by ITV on 26 March 1997.
-As the former advice columnist for Just Seventeen, McFadyean appeared on I Love 1983 (Season 1, Episode 4) of I Love the '80s nostalgia series, presented by Roland Rat and broadcast by BBC Two on 10 February 2001.
+As the ex-advice columnist for Just Seventeen teen-girl magazine, McFadyean appeared on I Love 1983 (Season 1, Episode 4) of I Love the '80s nostalgia series, presented by Roland Rat and broadcast by BBC Two on 10 February 2001.
 She was consultant producer on the documentary film Guilty by Association, produced by Fran Robertson and broadcast by BBC One on 7 July 2014.

 Radio

 McFadyean's BBC Radio 4 work included Thirty Years and More, a five-part series on couples who have been together for three decades and more, produced by Bob Dickinson and first broadcast from 20 to 24 June 2005.
 Three of the episodes were also aired from 21 March to 4 April 2006.
-Five months prior to the first broadcast, McFadyean had written an article about long-term relationships in The Guardian: "When people who have been together a long time talk about what has kept them so, there is usually something there you'd call love."
-She also made Who Was Opal?, a documentary radio programme about the controversial American nature writer and diarist Opal Whiteley, whose childhood diary became an international bestseller in the 1920s, also produced by Bob Dickinson and broadcast on 5 January 2010.
-The overview of her life includes interviews with experts on Whiteley.
+Approximately five months prior to the first broadcast, McFadyean had written an article about long-term relationships in The Guardian: "When people who have been together a long time talk about what has kept them so, there is usually something there you'd call love."

+McFadyean also made Who Was Opal?, a 30-minute BBC Radio 4 documentary programme about the American nature writer and diarist Opal Whiteley, whose childhood diary became an international bestseller in the 1920s, also produced by Bob Dickinson and first broadcast on 5 January 2010, which also aired on 26 April 2024.
+McFadyean guides the listener through Whiteley's childhood in the Oregon backwoods, her eventual tragic end in a British psychiatric hospital and final resting place in London's Highgate Cemetery.
+The overview of her life also includes interviews with Whiteley experts.